|CNY Hiking HOME PAGE||Taylor Pond Wild Forest||Northeastern Adirondacks|

 Catamount Mountain sits by itself above the plains and lakes north and east of Whiteface Mountain.
 The views from the summit are expansive, and include Whiteface, Taylor Pond, Union Falls Pond and even Vermont on a clear day.

 By walking around on the summit, views in all directions are available.
 The terrain below and the hills to the north show a variety not often seen in the High Peaks.
+Look below for a map of this hike.

 |CNY Hiking Home Page||Adirondack Park|